 ‘This thought inspired me to sit down and write to you’

 These are all solid opening lines – that you may well already be using in your journal.
 To this degree it’s really not that different from journaling – it just gives the journaling that LITTLE bit more structure than you otherwise would if it was kept private.

 But at its core – as I put words to paper – it’s the same damn thing 🙂

-So if this truly is a journey you wish to go upon – you can use these prompts as the beginning of a writing exercise for a stream of consciousness style that you can rely upon as a cornerstone of word production.
+So if this truly is a journey you wish to go upon – you can use these prompts as the beginning of a stream of consciousness writing exercise style that you can rely upon as a cornerstone of word production.